-Moka Pot / Stovetop Recipe:
+Best Moka Pot Recipe / Stovetop Recipe:

 - Digital scales – this is to weigh your coffee.
 It’s not essential but it’ll dramatically improve your quality as you’ll know exactly how much coffee to water you’re using.
-Once you’ve mastered the recipe you can then replicate for the best cup of coffee daily.
+Once you’ve mastered the recipe you can then replicate it for the best cup of coffee daily.